REI Co-op Flash 55 - Women's Review

 Compare at 2 sellers

-|Organization: Compartments||Lid, double side pockets, front pocket, hip belt pockets, shoulder strap phone pocket, main compartment||Side pockets, front pocket, hip belt pockets, main compartment||Lid, front pocket, side pockets, hip belt pockets, main compartment||Lid, front pocket, side pockets, dual front pockets, hip belt pockets, main compartment||Lid, side pockets, front pocket, main compartment|
+|Organization Compartments||Lid, double side pockets, front pocket, hip belt pockets, shoulder strap phone pocket, main compartment||Lid, side pockets, hip belt pockets, main compartment||Lid, front pocket, hip belt pockets, 1 water bottle compartment, main compartment||Lid, mesh side pockets, front stretch pocket, zippered top pocket, inner stretch compartment, bottom compartment with zippered divider, internal valuables pocket, dual zippered pockets on hipbelt||Lid, side pockets, hip belt pockets, main compartment|

 |Rain Cover Included||No||Yes||Yes||No||Yes|

-|Sleeping bag Compartment||No||No||No||Yes||No|
+|Sleeping bag Compartment||No||No||Yes||Yes||Yes|

-|Bear Can Compatible||Yes - Vertical||Yes - Vertical||Yes - Vertical and Horizontal||Yes - Vertical and Horizontal||Yes|
+|Bear Can Compatible||Yes - Vertical||Yes - Vertical and Horizontal||Yes - Vertical and Horizontal||Yes - Vertical and Horizontal||Yes|

 Our Analysis and Test Results

 The updates to the REI Flash 55 have made it an incredibly worthy contender in the fight to see which backpacking backpack for women is the best on the market.
 At only 2.7 pounds with removable pockets, you can get this pack down to a scant 2 pounds if you are motivated to shed weight.
 Made of thin, ripstop nylon and featuring a roll-top closure, this is one of our top recommendations for newbie backpackers who want a well-featured trail companion without over-purchasing.